Hurricane Dog (1950): Preparations

-Impact
+Impact and aftermath

 Passing through the Lesser Antilles, Hurricane Dog produced a storm surge of 8 ft in Antigua.
 Winds on Antigua and Barbuda were estimated at 130 mph, with a gust of 144 mph recorded at St. John's, Antigua and Barbuda.
 On Antigua, where hurricane-force winds were reported for six hours, residents considered it the most severe hurricane in history.
 Hurricane Dog left thousands homeless on Antigua, just weeks after Hurricane Baker caused severe damage on the island.
-Damage throughout the Lesser Antilles totaled $1 million (1950 USD$, 2009 USD), primarily on Antigua and Barbuda, and included many damaged or destroyed homes, ruined crops, blocked roads from washouts or fallen trees, and power outages across the islands.
+Damage throughout the Lesser Antilles totaled $1 million, primarily on Antigua and Barbuda, and included many damaged or destroyed homes, ruined crops, blocked roads from washouts or fallen trees, and power outages across the islands.
 The hurricane resulted in several shipwrecks; two people drowned when their small boat capsized.
-The hurricane sank a boat on the island of Saint-Barthélemy, where damage amounted to $70,000 (1950 USD$, 2009 USD).
+The hurricane sank a boat on the island of Saint-Barthélemy, where damage amounted to $70,000.
+A relief fund was organized in the aftermath of the hurricane by The Daily Gleaner, a newspaper from Kingston, Jamaica.
+The newspaper invited its readers to help assist "their suffering fellow-West Indians in the island of Antigua."
+Four days after the hurricane, the fund totaled £171,000 (1950 GBP).
+One Antigua official stated the country "would appreciate voluntary assistance from outside, especially food and clothing".
+Relief aid was also sent from the United States to the affected islands.